PriNova/nebulaflow/README.md

 ## Features

+### LLM Node and Chat Continuation

+- LLM nodes run via the vendored Amp SDK (`@prinova/amp-sdk`), building prompts from upstream node outputs and executing them inside a thread so later runs can reuse the same conversation.
+- When an LLM node has an active `threadID`, the Right Sidebar shows a small chat panel that lets you send follow-up messages to that node; replies append to the existing assistant history and stream back into the Playbox, while drafts are scoped to the current execution run and cleared on workflow reset.

 ### Shell Node (CLI)

 - Switch between Command (one-liner) and Script (multiline via stdin) in the Property Editor.